-- Executive an employee whose primary duties consists of: a.
-The management of the enterprise or recognized department or subdivision thereof; b.
-Directing the work of two or more other employees therein; and a.
-Work requiring knowledge of an advanced type in a field of science or learning customarily - a. work requiring knowledge or an advanced type in a late or science or learning clusionally acquired by a prolonged course of specialized intellectual instruction and study as distinguished from a general academic education and from an apprenticeship, and from training in the performance of routine mental, manual, or physical processes; b.
+- Administrative an employee whose primary duties consists of: a.
+Office or non-manual work directly related to management policies or general business operations; and - Who customarily and regularly exercises discretion and independent judgment. - Professional an employee whose primary duties consists of: a.
+Work requiring knowledge of an advanced type in a field of science or learning customarily a. work requiring knowledge of an advanced type in a neir of science or learning customanity acquired by a profonged course of specialized intellectual instruction and study as distinguished from a general academic education and from an apprenticeship, and from training in the performance of routine mental, manual, or physical processes; b.
 Work requiring the consistent exercise of discretion and judgment in its performance; and c.
 Work that is predominately intellectual and varied in character as opposed to routine mental, manual, mechanical, or physical work. - An employee engaged in an agricultural occupation growing, raising, preparing, or delivering agricultural commodities for market. - An employee spending at least 51% of the employee's work-time providing direct care to clients of a shelter, foster care, or other such related establishment. - An employee employed in domestic service who resides in the household in which employed. - A straight commission salesperson in retail automobile, trailer, boat, aircraft, truck, or farm implement dealerships unless that salesperson is required to be on the premises for more than forty hours per week.